Sarthak3003/Discord-Music_Bot/README.md

 2. Clone the repo
 3. Create "token.txt" file in your root directory and paste your previously copied Discord Bot "Token key" (token.txt should only contain your token key
 3. Run `python main.py`

+Default Prefix for bot is `?` but you can change that in main.py file